LCS2-IIITD/webpage/speIssue_Exsy.md

 * Applications of mining from scientific data
 <br>
 <h4><b>Papers Considered for the Special Issue:</b></h4>
-We plan to have about 4-6 top quality papers to be published in the special issue.
-We will invite authors of top 3 papers published in ​ BIRDNL workshop (Joint Workshop on Bibliometric-enhanced Information Retrieval and Natural Language Processing for Digital Libraries), collocated with SIGIR 2019 ​ to extend the content (at least 30%) and submit the extended version to the special issue.
-The remaining papers will be selected through regular calls.
+We will invite authors of top few papers published in <a href="http://wing.comp.nus.edu.sg/~birndl2019/">BIRDNL workshop</a> (Joint Workshop on Bibliometric-enhanced Information Retrieval and Natural Language Processing for Digital Libraries), collocated with SIGIR 2019 to extend the content (at least 30%) and submit the extended version to the special issue.
+The remaining papers will be selected through the regular call.
 All papers will go through peer review by at least three reviewers.
 <br>
 <h4><b>Submission Instructions:</b></h4>
 Manuscripts must be submitted through the Expert Systems electronic submission system at